-Describe all of that will be use applications and relative importatives criteria. d to select d the Pilot Project If only summary were described potential application mar other state publication describing the a criteria?
-(CDBG , how can ants access nuals or ns The Department will develop processes as identified in our application to the Lead-Based Paint Hazard Control (LBPHC) Grant Program FR-6100-N-12 and subsequent 2019 grant award.
+Describe all of the criteria that will be used to select applications and the relative importance of these criteria.
+Pilot Project If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
+(CDBG only) The Department will develop processes as identified in our application to the Lead-Based Paint Hazard Control (LBPHC) Grant Program FR-6100-N-12 and subsequent 2019 grant award.

-Describe the process for awarding funds to state recipients and how the state will make its N/A allocation available to units of general local government, and non- profit organizations, including community and faith-based organizations.
-(ESG only) Identify the method of selecting project sponsors (including providing full access to grassroots faithbased and other N/A community-based organizations).
-(HOPWA only)
+Describe the process for N/A

+awarding funds to state

+recipients and how the

+state will make its

+allocation available

+to units of general local

+government, and non-

+profit organizations,

+including community and

+faith-based

+organizations.
+(ESG only)

+Identify the method of N/A

+selecting project sponsors

+(including providing full

+access to grassroots faith-

+based and other

+community-based

+organizations).
+(HOPWA

+only)

-Describe how resources will be allocated among funding categories.
-N/A Describe threshold factors and grant size limits.
+w Describe how resources vill be allocated among unding categories.
+N/A Describe threshold factors nd grant size limits.
 N/A

 What are the outcome measures expected as a result of the method of distribution?
 The mission of the HELP program is to improve the health and well-being of Illinois residents, especially vulnerable populations such as children under the age of six, by promoting safe and healthy home environments through comprehensive home-based intervention programs, lead certification and regulations, public education, outreach, and statewide partnerships.
-9 State Program Name: HOME Multifamily (including CHDO) Funding Sources: HOME Describe the state program addressed by the Method of Distribution.
-Multi-family new construction and rehabilitation (including Community Housing Development Organizations - CHDOs)
+9 State Program Name: HOME Multifamily (including CHDO) Funding Sources: HOME Describe the state program Multi-family new construction and rehabilitation (including Community Housing Development addressed by the Method Organizations - CHDOs) of Distribution.